 A bridge to lung transplant

 In some cases, when your child is waiting for a lung transplant, he or she may need a special treatment plan to medically support breathing while waiting for donor lungs to become available.
 Or your child may need a therapy that helps build up the necessary strength to successfully undergo a transplant operation.
 Boston Children's clinicians offer an innovative technology that does all that, and allows the patient to remain alert and awake the entire time.

 The Quadrox membrane oxygenator is a lung-assist device that adds oxygen to the blood in the same way a healthy pair of lungs would.
 Traditionally, the Quadrox is used as part of ECMO, a special device therapy that doctors use to support a child who is waiting for a heart transplant.

 To better treat those patients who only need lung assistance, and do not require the complete assistance of ECMO, Boston Children's doctors developed a unique method to take the Quadrox device out of the ECMO process and offer it to patients in need.
 This means patients who use the Quadrox receive all the lung assistance they require without being subjected to the risks associated with ECMO.
-Patients remain awake, alert and are able to move and interact with their parents and caregivers while the Quadrox supplies their blood with oxygen.
+Patients remain awake, alert, and are able to move and interact with their parents and caregivers while the Quadrox supplies their blood with oxygen.

 Research and innovation

 Globally, lung transplant research has been slow because there are comparatively few of them performed.
 Boston Children’s is hoping to help solve that problem by conducting research as a member of the International Pediatric Lung Transplantation Collaboration, an organization founded to give lung transplant researchers as much data to work with as possible.
-Learn more about our latest lung transplant research.